 You’re engaged and planning a bright future together.
 There’s the wedding, some paperwork to finish and you’re done.
 Um…no!
 Don’t get so caught up in the magical wedding moments that you downplay some things that could give your marriage a good head start.
 Plenty of people will tell you about great venues, bands and bakers, but we have some practical advice to consider.

-Introducing our Top 5 Wedding and Marriage Tips.
+Top 5 Wedding and Marriage Tips.

 - It’s the Perfect Place: Aside from recommendations you may get from friends and family, you have the perfect place in mind.
 Just make sure you’ve done your research before you sign on the dotted line.
 For an outdoor wedding, what’s the indoor back-up plan?
 Consider seasonal weather when choosing a date and location.
 Are there weather risks (hurricanes, blizzards, etc.) to plan around?
 Check on availability early.
 Do you have to book a year in advance?
 A few more details, and you’re good to go.

 - Escape the Madness: If you’re a bit crazed with wedding planning or work projects, remember to take a step back.
 Go to dinner and agree to not discuss the wedding – even consider planning a quick weekend getaway together before the big event.
 Reconnect behind-the-scenes before you’re in the spotlight.